-4.1 The table below compares SIAS's performance at the Council against the 2022/23 targets set by the SIAS Board.
+4.1 The table below compares SIAS's performance at the Council against the 2023/24 targets set by the SIAS Board.

-Indicator Target 2022/23 Actual to 31 March 2023 1 SIAS Planned Days - percentage of actual billable days delivered against planned billable days 95% 94% (218.5 / 232 days) 2 SIAS Planned Projects - actual completed projects to draft report stage against planned completed projects 95% 91% (21 out of 23 audits to draft)
+Indicator Target 2023/24 Actual to 31 March 2024 Notes 1.
+Planned Days - percentage of actual billable days against planned chargeable days completed (excludes unused contingency) 95% 97% 222 days delivered out of the 229.5 days planned 2.
+Planned Projects - percentage of actual completed projects to draft report stage against planned completed projects by 31st March 2024 90% 96% 25 projects to draft or final report from the 26 planned